-Full name of child Date of Birth Class Your name and position in school Nature of concern/disclosu re

-Nature of concern/disclosure Please include where you were when the child n what did the child say or do and what you said. ou saw, who else was there, Was there an injury?
-Yes / No Describe the injury: Did you see it?
-Yes / No Have you filled in a body plan to show where th e injury is and its approx imate size?
+Tun name of child Dute of Birth Ciuss school Nature of concern/disclosu re Please include where you wer what did the child say or do de a disclosure, v vhat you saw, who el se was there, Was there an injury?
+Yes / / No Did you s ee it?
+Yes / No Describe the injury: , Have you filled in a body plan n to show where the injury is and its approximate size?
 Yes / No Was anyone else with you?
-Who?
+V Vho?
 Has this happened before?
-Did yo ou report the previous inc ident?
-Who are you passing this information to?
-Nam e: Date: Posit Time: Your signature: Date:
+Did you report the previ ous incident?
+Who are you passing this inf ormation to?
+Name: n: Date:

 Action taken by DSL:

 Referred to (please circle)?

 Attendance Officer/Lead Police School Nurse Social Services Connexions Parents LADO Care Connect Early Help Family Focus Other

 If other (please detail below):

 Parents informed?
 Yes / No (if no, state reason)

 Pupils wishes and feelings (if appropriate)

 Feedback given to?

 Pastoral team Class Lead Pupil Person who made disclosure Other

 Attendance Officer Police School Nurse Social Services Connexions Parents LADO Care Connect Other

 If other (please detail below):

 Safeguarding officer full name:

-Salegua ang officer fundame.

 Safeguarding officer signature:

 Date: